OMA elections: Frequently asked questions

 Communications

-Based on feedback and discussions with members, the president-elect and board candidates are allowed to promote the elections and engage members through their own networks in line with specific board-approved guidelines.
-More information to come regarding the election communication guidelines.
+Based on feedback and discussions with members, the president-elect, board and constituency group candidates are allowed to promote the elections and engage members through their own networks in line with specific board-approved guidelines.

 An all-board director and president-elect candidate meeting will be scheduled following the close of nominations to learn about the process, allowed activities, key deadlines and address any questions.

-The OMA will ensure all president-elect and board director candidates have a comprehensive application package available for members to review online, including statements, skills assessment, CVs and links to LinkedIn accounts.
+The OMA will ensure all president-elect and board director candidates have a package available for members to review online, including statements, skills assessment, CVs and links to LinkedIn accounts.
 We are confident this will provide members with sufficient information to make an informed decision once the polls open on Jan.
-8, 2024.
+13, 2025.

 Constituency leaders have access to OMA-generated contact lists for their group.
 During the election period, there will be a hiatus on generating these lists.
 This is in response to member concerns about receiving unsolicited emails from candidates.
 During this period, any member communication should be facilitated through the OMA.
 Please reach out to your OMA staff lead for more details on the process.